NetizenCorp/GVM-Docker/README.md

 After completing everything, go to https://[Host IP Address]/ to access the scanner.
 Use the credentials you provided in the yml file.

 ## Upgrade Instructions (REMINDER: Always backup or take a snapshot of your data before executing the upgrade.)
-1. Run the following commands to backup the sockets and authorized keys
+1. If you are using external/remote scanners and want to maintain connectivity, run the following commands to backup the sockets and authorized keys.
+If you are not using remote scanners (just using the default built-in scanners), skip step 1 and step 2.
 ```bash
 sudo docker exec -it [container name] bash
 mkdir /data/sockets/